keptenkurk/Mobotix-tools/README.md

 -s  or  --ssl        = Device will be contacted using HTTPS (certificate SA will not be checked) -t  ot  --timeout    = Override timeout (default 10 seconds) -miccheck or -micon or -micoff
--miccheck will probe alle camera's from the IP list generation a new CSV file mic_on.csv A second run with the "-micoff -l mic_on.csv" options will now switch off the MI event.
+-miccheck will probe alle camera's from the IP list generating a new CSV file mic_on.csv A second run with the "-micoff -l mic_on.csv" options will now switch off the MI event.
 After the new years celebration the microphone can again be enabled by running the program a third time using the "-micon -l mic_on.csv" options.